UPKEEPING YOUR LLC

 Form 568 (LLC Return of Income): You can view this as the "master" tax form for your LLC (Sole Proprietorship or Partnership).
 This form accounts for the income, withholding, taxes, and more.
 You will also pay any unpaid taxes.
 Once the year ends, this form must be submitted by March 15th.

 Form 3536 (Estimated Fee for LLCS) – This has to do with those additional fees.
 You need to forecast ahead and evaluate your LLC’s annual gross receipts.
 You don’t need to file this form if you think your gross receipts will not total at least $250,000.
-But if you do think you’ll have that much, you must file out this form.
+But if you do think you’ll have that much, you must fill out this form.
 You will also have to send in your estimated fee.
 This is due halfway through the year, by June 15th.

 3) Next you have to prepare tax documents for your own personal taxes.
 The main tax form we all submit for our personal income is Form 1040.
 But owning a business means you must submit additional paperwork.